muxup/muxup-site/README.md

 ## License

-All source code (including CSS) is covered by the [MIT license](https://github.com/muxup/muxup-site/blob/main/LICENSE), while all content in the `pages/` subdirectory and any images are licensed under the [Creative Commons Attribution 4.0
+All source code (including CSS) is covered by the [MIT-0 license](https://github.com/muxup/muxup-site/blob/main/LICENSE), while all content in the `pages/` subdirectory and any images are licensed under the [Creative Commons Attribution 4.0